osl_dynamics.analysis.statistics#

 osl_dynamics.analysis.statistics.group_diff_max_stat_perm(data, assignments, n_perm, covariates=None, metric='tstats', n_jobs=1)[source]#

-Statistical significant testing for the difference between two groups.
+Statistical significance testing for difference between two groups.

-This function fits a General Linear Model (GLM) with ordinary least squares and performs a row shuffle permutations test with the maximum statistic to determine a p-value for differences between two groups.
+This function fits a General Linear Model (GLM) with ordinary least squares and performs a row-shuffle permutation to build a null distribution using maximum statistic across the target dimensions (target_dims) for the difference between two groups.

 Parameters: